SCHEDULE AND TRAVEL INFO:

 Newark International Airport – EWR – Newark, New Jersey — ninety-two miles to campus.
 Amtrak goes from the airport to New Haven.
 Although Newark is the furthest major airport, Amtrak (www.amtrak.com) stops at the airport and takes you right to New Haven – probably the easiest way to get here from a long distance (west coast, international).
 Amtrak stops in NYC but most trains are direct so carrying bags is not a huge deal.
 There are always cabs at the New Haven train station.

 Bradley International Airport – BDL – Windsor Locks, Connecticut — fifty-three miles to campus.
-Some people rent a car to drive to New Haven, but again, you don’t need a car when you are here unless you decide to stay at a remote hotel location.
-Hy’s Limo can pick you up.
+Some people rent a car to drive to New Haven, but again, you don’t need a car when you are here unless you decide to stay at a remote hotel location, use Lyft/Uber or a car service instead.

 International participants: fly into JFK or Newark (EWR).
-Many people come early and stay in NYC and then take the commuter train into New Haven early Monday morning (Metro North RR from Grand Central Station has trains every hour).
+Many people come early and stay in NYC and then take the commuter train into New Haven (Metro North RR from Grand Central Station has trains every hour).
 Or look for connections from the Philadelphia airport into New Haven.